12th Infantry Regiment (United States): Vietnam

 Three 12th Infantry battalions deployed to South Vietnam with the 4th Division from August through October 1966.
 The 3rd Brigade, 4th Division, to which the 2nd Battalion, 12th Infantry was assigned, set up base camp at Dầu Tiếng in III Corps while the rest of the 4th Division was assigned to the Central Highlands in II Corps alongside the 3rd Brigade of the 25th Division which had arrived in December 1965.
 On 1 August 1967, the two divisions swapped 3rd Brigades.
-Subsequently, the 2nd Battalion, 12th Infantry served with the 25th through 10 of the Battalion's 11 Vietnam campaigns and received the Presidential Unit Citation for gallantry in action at Suoi Tre.
+Subsequently, the 2nd Battalion, 12th Infantry served with the 25th through 10 of the Battalion's 11 Vietnam campaigns and received the Presidential Unit Citation for gallantry in action at the Battle of Suoi Tre.
 As part of the U.S. draw-down, the 2nd Battalion, 12th Infantry was returned to Fort Lewis, WA, and inactivated on 17 April 1971.

 The 4th Battalion, 12th Infantry was activated and assigned to the 199th Light Infantry Brigade in June 1966 and went with the Brigade to Vietnam in December, 1966, where it was based at Long Binh near Saigon.
 In November 1967, the 5th Battalion, 12th Infantry was activated at Fort Lewis, WA and sent to Vietnam to join the 199th Brigade.
 This made the 12th Infantry unique in that the regiment had more battalions deployed in Vietnam than any other infantry regiment.
 In October 1970, the 4th and 5th Battalions returned to Fort Benning, Georgia and were inactivated.
 The 1st and 3rd Battalions returned in December 1970 with the 4th Division to Fort Carson, CO.
 Three soldiers from the 1st Battalion, one from the 2nd Battalion, two soldiers from the 4th Battalion, and one soldier from the 5th Battalion, were awarded the Medal of Honor.